LEARNAcademy/provision/alumni-provision.md

 Install Homebrew in terminal: `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+If you have a computer with an M1 chip, the homebrew command will give you two commands to run at the end of its installation.

 #### Applications
 - $ `brew install --cask install google-chrome`
 - $ `brew install --cask slack`